 Top 10 national parks in Canada

 Canada is arguably the world’s premier destination for nature lovers and outdoor enthusiasts, boasting an extensive national park system that’s virtually unsurpassed in terms of its sheer size, beauty and diversity.
 Whether you’re in search of soaring mountain peaks, verdant forests, glistening glacial lakes or stunning coastal scenery, you’ll be met with expansive stretches of pristine nature, an intoxicating raw wilderness feel and endless opportunities for active adventures.
 What’s more, you’re very likely be able to enjoy all of this without the crowds found in similar spots south of the border.
-From east to west, here's the top 10 national parks in Canada.
+Here is a roundup of our favourite national parks.

 Where: Situated on Newfoundland’s west coast, this is Atlantic Canada’s second largest national park.

 What: Filled with an endless string of natural wonders, this UNESCO World Heritage Site boasts towering granite mountains and deep fjords, an abundance of forests, beaches, waterfalls and coastal features, along with numerous picturesque seaside villages.
 The park’s ancient landscape dates back millennia, making it of great geological significance and providing a highly visible example of plate tectonics and all its breath-taking physical remnants.
 When you’ve had your fill of the impressive geology, try your hand at beachcombing, boating and kayaking along the rugged coastline, or hiking and wildlife spotting in the alpine highlands.

 Highlights: The Tablelands are considered the best place in the world to access rare rocks that have emerged from deep within the Earth’s crust.
 Take a guided hike through the area to observe rocks billions of years in the making and admire the magnificent glacially carved landscape, that brims with fascinating flora and fauna.